 Brand Focus: Franklin & Marshall

-Two Italians named Andrea Pensiero and Guiseppe Albarelli are the men responsible for bringing this vintage style to the mainstream, they started the brand after developing an affection for the retro styled sports clothing found in vintage clothing stores in the late 1990’s.
-From this point they seemed fascinated with developing their own niche and bringing this style of clothing to the wider public under one holistic brand name.
-That name would eventually be taken from a small college in Pennsylvania, who have experienced some unexpected publicity as a result of the namesake.
+Two Italians named Andrea Pensiero and Guiseppe Albarelli are the men responsible for bringing this vintage style to the mainstream, they started the brand after developing an affection for the retro-styled sports clothing found in vintage clothing stores in the late 1990s.
+From this point, they seemed fascinated with developing their own niche and bringing this style of clothing to the wider public under one holistic brand name.
+That name would eventually be taken from a small college in Pennsylvania, which have experienced some unexpected publicity as a result of the namesake.
 This was done so at first without any form of agreement and for no other reason than because its name was emblazoned on one of the pair’s favourite gym sweaters, therefore becoming the image of the style they wanted to replicate in fashion.

-The brand have reinvented some classic university clothing
+The brand has reinvented some classic university clothing